Independent Living-State Grants (84.169)

 Appeals

-After reasonable effort has been made to resolve the questions involved, the State may appeal to the United States Court of Appeals for the circuit in which the State is located.
+After reasonable effort has been made to resolve the questions involved, and the State has pursued a hearing before the Office of the Administrative Law Judge, the State may appeal to the United States Court of Appeals for the circuit in which the State is located pursuant to the IL program regulations at 34 CFR 364.12.

 Renewals

-Awards are made on an annual basis and may be renewed for up to two additional years, for a total of three years under an approved State Plan for Independent Living.
+Awards are made on an annual basis and may be renewed for up to 2 additional years, for a total of 3 years under an approved State Plan for Independent Living.

 Formula and Matching Requirements

-Matching Requirements: Federal funds are distributed based on the percentage each State's population constitutes of the total population of the United States.
-The source is the Population Estimates Annual, Bureau of the Census.
-The Federal share for any fiscal year is one State dollar for every Federal dollar.
-The State contribution may be cash or in-kind.
+Statutory Formula: Section 711 of the Rehabilitation Act contains the formula the Department uses for the allocation of funds to each State.
+Federal funds are distributed based on the percentage each State's population constitutes of the total population of the United States.
+The source is the Annual Population Estimates, Bureau of the Census.

 This program does not have MOE requirements.